github-aws-runners/terraform-aws-github-runner/modules/runners/README.md

 ### Lambda scale down

-The scale down lambda is triggered via a Cloud Watch event.
-The event is triggered by cron expression defined in the variable `scale_down_schedule_expression`.
+The scale down lambda is triggered via a CloudWatch event.
+The event is triggered by a cron expression defined in the variable `scale_down_schedule_expression` (https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
 For scaling down GitHub does not provide a good API yet, therefore we run the scaling down based on this event every x minutes.
-Each time the lambda is triggered it tries to remove all runners managed in this deployment.
-In case the runner can be removed from GitHub, which means it is at least not executing a workflow.
-The lambda will terminate the EC2 instance.
+Each time the lambda is triggered it tries to remove all runners older than x minutes (configurable) managed in this deployment.
+In case the runner can be removed from GitHub, which means it is not executing a workflow, the lambda will terminate the EC2 instance.

 ## Usages